Patient Rights & Responsibilities

-You have the right to communicate your thoughts about your health care to the Student Health Services.
-You have the right to a fair, fast, and objective review of any complaint you may have against the health plan, doctors, other healthcare personnel or the facility.
+You have the right to communicate your thoughts about your health care to Student Health Services.
+You have the right to a fair, fast, and objective review of any complaint you may have against the health plan, doctors, other health care personnel, or the facility.

-- You have the right to communicate your thoughts about your health care to the Student Health Services.
-You have the right to a fair, fast, and objective review of any complaint you may have against the health plan, doctors, other healthcare personnel or the facility.
+You have the right to communicate your thoughts about your health care to SHS.
+You have the right to a fair, fast, and objective review of any complaint you may have against the health plan, doctors, other health care personnel, or the facility.

 - Write the concern on a piece of paper and leave it in the Comment Box in the lobby.

-- Write an email to the Patient Advocate via email@example.com
+- Write an email to the patient advocate at email@example.com.

 With patient rights come patient responsibilities.
 Active participation in your health care will assure the best outcome.

 - Maximize healthy habits: exercise, don't smoke or use illegal drugs, eat a healthy diet, and don't abuse alcohol.